odino/odino.github.com/source/_posts/2018-07-07-advertising-on-twitter-give-us-your-personal-data-or-were-going-to-bomb-your-timeline-with-nsfw-sexual-ads.markdown

-"Amazing", I thought, let me do the same -- I would definitely like to opt out from all those personalized ads: not because of their content, but simply because I'd like advertisers (and Twitter) to connect less dots when it comes to my interests and habits.
+"Amazing", I thought, let me do the same -- I would definitely like to opt out from all those personalized ads: not because of their content, but simply because I'd like advertisers (and Twitter) to connect fewer dots when it comes to my interests and habits.

 {% img center /images/odino-privacy-twitter.png %}

-How beautiful was to "*Control how Twitter personalizes content and collects and shares certain data.*" -- I never would have imagined what kind of Pandora's box I had just opened.
+How beautiful was to "*Control how Twitter personalizes content and collects and shares certain data.*" -- I would never have imagined what kind of Pandora's box I had just opened.

 Within a few days from opting-out, I spot a relatively "weird" tweet on my timeline: